rrh2023/OpenLibrary-Book-API/README.md

 # OpenLibrary Book API

-> An API meant to store & retrieve information of a user's favorite books from the OpenLibrary API
+> An API meant to store & retrieve information of a user's favorite books from the OpenLibrary API.
+A project meant for voracious readers (such as myself!)

 ## Getting Started